 2) THE MORE EXPENSIVE OPTION - PREMIUM DELIVERY - LORRY OFFLOADS RAILWAY SLEEPERS WITH FORKLIFT OR CRANE

 This delivery charge is usually more expensive than the Pallet system, but is essential if you order some heavy railway sleepers, without any forklift, or sufficient people to help you offload.

-* Your railway sleepers can be crane-offloaded so long as there is sufficient space for the crane or forklift to operate without lifting over vehicles etc...
+* Your railway sleepers can be offloaded so long as there is sufficient space for the forklift or crane to operate without lifting over vehicles etc...

 You must ensure in advance that a lorry has clear access to your property.
 It is crucial to tell us, when we contact you to arrange delivery, whether there are any delivery problems - e.g. a narrow road, cul de sac, cars parked in front of the property etc...
 An unsuccesful delivery will incur a further charge, often equal to the original.